mila-iqia/clockwork/README.md

 * clockwork_web_test : unit tests for "clockwork_web"

 * clockwork_tools : python module to be used by Mila members in conjuction with prod instance "clockwork_web"
-* clockwork_tools_test : unit tests for "clockwork_tools", running on a dev instance of "clockwork_web"
+* clockwork_tools_test : unit tests for "clockwork_tools"

 * slurm_state : internal tools to parse the slurm reports from many clusters
+* slurm_state_test : unit tests for "slurm_state"

+* test_common : some functions used by two or more of the "_test" components

 * scripts : useful scripts for occasional uses internally
 * docs : documentation for this project, to be published externally

-Needs to be redesigned or deleted:

-* setup_ecosystem : launch point for web server, for tests and development. needs refactoring.
+* setup_ecosystem : configuration to launch the web server, tests and development instances.
+Needs refactoring.

 ## Summary of who runs what where